jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 42\.
 How will our data be erased?

-`ASM` uses an automated erasing process, removing all the project information from our systems and generating a `Proof of Delivery` signed via [`Docusign`](https://www.docusign.com/).
+`ARM` uses an automated erasing process, removing all the project information from our systems and generating a `Proof of Delivery` signed via [`Docusign`](https://www.docusign.com/).